eazy13forlife/basic-form/README.md

 ## My Process
 ### Design
 I created this design on figma first.
-I was going for a clean and minimalist design, and I also figured it would be cool to use Fetch company colors.
+I was going for a clean and minimalist design.
 In addition, I  wanted to add some animation, which I was able to do for the input labels, slightly moving them up when a user types.
 I also added some transitions for the changing of the color indicators and a press down effect on the submit button.

 ### Code
 So normally, I have been using formik a lot recently for my projects, because I find it easy to use and it makes error handling in forms and creating custom form components pretty easy.
 But, I figured for this assignment there weren't too many form values to keep track of, and I wanted to make sure I show that I understand the nuts and bolts of how React works, so I just made use of simple react state.
 Doing this project vanilla, so to speak, reminded me how much I appreciate these form libraries and just libraries in general.
 Besides this, I tried to go for a clean project strutcture, comment appropriately and make frequent commits.